agiledev-students-fall2022/final-project-team-rotten-classes/README.md

 ## Product Vision Statement

-An application that allows students to rate their class experiences and inform other students on what the class is about when the provided course description is not informative enough.
-This system can potentially solve the issue of students entering a course unaware of its courseload or course dynamics.
+Rotten Classes allows students to rate their class experiences and view the class experiences provided by other students.
+Rotten Classes is an easy-to-use  to web-application that allows students to discover the courseload and course dynamics of a particular class for when the provided course description is not informative enough.

-## Description
+Students can:
+* See numeric, visual, and written reviews of a course.
+* Review a course of their own.
+* Search for a course or filter search options to find a course they're interested in.
+* Bookmark courses that they are interested in.
+* View courses that are loved by other students.

 ## Core Team Members